-\subsection{Hyperparameter Settings}
+\subsection{Hyperparameter settings}

-Table \ref{tab:our_params} (top) shows the hyperparameters used for our algorithms, which are consistent other random walk based approaches \citep{deepwalk, node2vec, struc2vec, perozzidontwalk}.
+Table \ref{tab:our_params} (top) shows the hyperparameters used for our algorithms, which are consistent with other random walk based approaches \cite{deepwalk, node2vec, struc2vec, perozzidontwalk}.
 Hyperparameters of other algorithms are in Appendices \ref{app:embedding} and \ref{app:gcn}.
-Downstream evaluation tasks use logistic and elastic net regression from \textit{Scikit-learn} \citep{pedregosa2011scikit} with standard library settings except for parameters reported in Table \ref{tab:our_params} (bottom).
+Downstream evaluation tasks use logistic and elastic net regression from \textit{Scikit-learn} \cite{pedregosa2011scikit} with standard library settings except for parameters reported in Table \ref{tab:our_params} (bottom).

-\subsection{Node Attribute Classification}
+\subsection{Node attribute classification}

-Embedding algorithms take as input a network graph and (training) node attributes.
+Embedding algorithms take as input a network graph and node features.
 Classification performance is evaluated by training $l_2$-regularized logistic/softmax regression to predict a (test) attribute given a node embedding.
 Table \ref{tab:classification_evaluation} compares our models to leading node embedding methods by micro averaged $F_1$ score over 100 seeded splits (80\% train - 20\% test).

-Whilst relative model performance varies slightly with dataset, the results show that our attributed embeddings tend to outperform other unsupervised methods, with closest performance achieved by \textit{Node2Vec} and \textit{Walklets}.
-We also observe that (i) multi-scale embeddings tend to outperform their pooled counterparts; (ii) the additional identity features of \textit{EGO} models have no material impact on the task; and (iii) attributed node embeddings that consider only first-order neighbours (e.g. ASNE, TENE) show weak performance.
+Whilst relative model performance varies slightly with dataset, the results show that our attributed embeddings tend to outperform other unsupervised methods, with closest performance achieved by \textit{ASNE} and \textit{AANE}.
+We also observe that (i) multi-scale embeddings tend to outperform their pooled counterparts; (ii) the additional identity features of \textit{EGO} models have no material impact on the task; and (iii) attributed node embeddings that consider only first-order neighbours show weak performance.
 As an upper bound comparison, we report performance of \textit{supervised} methods, which shows a typical performance advantage of $\sim\!4\%$ that can be within 1\%.

 We also test the \textit{few-shot learning} ability of attributed embeddings by repeating the above experiment, but training the logistic regression model with only $k$ randomly selected samples per class.
 Results for a representative selection of datasets and $k \!\in\! \{3, ..., 30\}$ are shown in Figure \ref{fig:facebook_ratio}.
 Our attributed embeddings show a material performance improvement at few shot learning over other unsupervised methods, particularly for the larger data sets (Facebook and Github).
 We also observe a modest performance benefit for the \textit{EGO} models, suggesting that the additional network structure they encode is useful when data is limited.